gritzko/ron/README.md

 A binary RON frame starts with magic bytes `RON` and a frame *descriptor* specifying the version of the protocol and the length of the frame.
-The rest of a frame is a sequence of *fields*.
+The rest of the frame is a sequence of *fields*.
 Each field starts with a *descriptor* specifying the type of the field and its length.

 ### Descriptors

-A descriptor's first byte spends four most significant bits to describe the type of the field, other four bits describe its length.
+A descriptor's first byte spends four most significant (m.s.) bits to describe the type of the field, other four bits describe its length.

 ```
    7    6    5    4    3    2    1    0